 - In World of Warcraft, a panicked goblin in Tanaris sends you to collect scorpion asses to cure what ails his wife.
 It turns out that his lousy cooking was at fault.

 - Anju, from The Legend of Zelda: Majora's Mask, according to her grandmother.

 Granny's diary: It was my granddaughter who cooked again today.
 Putting that to the lips shortens the life!
 I thought of a way to get by without eating.
 I'll try it tomorrow.
 I just hope I'm not caught.

-Vishnal from Rune Factory 4 should not be allowed anywhere near a kitchen.
+- Vishnal from Rune Factory 4 should not be allowed anywhere near a kitchen.
 Ever.
 This is problematic, as he aspires to be a butler and believes a butler should be able to do anything for his master, including cook.
 Forte, the female knight is also an example, but she acknowledges that her cooking it lethal, and uses the lethal concoctions in battle.